vipulnaik/diet-exercise-health/profile-information/health-profile.md

   are more atherogenic.

-* Lp(a) levels seems to be mostly genetic, affected by the Lp(a) gene that determines the exact structure of the apo(a) in the given individual.
+* Lp(a) levels seems to be mostly genetic, affected by the Lp(a) gene that determines the exact structure of the Apo (a) in the given individual.
 The key reason for this seems to be that Lp(a) levels are governed primarily by production rather than clearance, so most mechanisms that help improve clearance (including lifestyle and most